 BL: I’ll tell

-that doesn’t mean that they’re crazy or that they don’t want to like a piece.
+doesn’t mean that they’re crazy or that they don’t want to like a piece.

 I have seen many, many colleagues who have experienced almost dead silence

-by the conductors and by the orchestras of the
+by the conductors and by the orchestras of the nineteenth century.

 BL: The other

-century ears, nevertheless, those pieces are there.
+ears, nevertheless, those pieces are there.
 And if you look at the

 BD: No, but